sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 ## API Integration

 1. **Voice-to-Text:** Integrates with speech recognition APIs for voice input.
-2. **Health Data**: Connects with health data sources to track and monitor heart health.

 ## Contributing
 - Contributions to CARDIOsetu are welcome!
 If you'd like to contribute, please follow these guidelines: